stacks-network/docs/README.md

 There is a json file that is generated via the `stacks-blockchain` repo, which automatically brings it over to this repo via a github action.

-### FAQs

-All of the FAQs found at `/reference/faqs` are pulled dynamically from the zendesk api and rendered in this project.